gianlucasudano/frontend-test/README.md

 `UI and Use of Third-Party Libraries`:

-I used ready-made components, combining those in customized components.
+To expedite the development process, I utilized pre-built components and combined them to create custom components.

+In a real project, there are more factors to consider beyond simply selecting an external library.
+Particularly in anticipation of implementing an internal Design System in the future, it may be preferable to opt for a less pre-packaged solution.
+While MUI components offer many features, not all of them may be applicable for the intended use case.

-* **Pros**: Speeds up implementation and allows for focus on the main task.
+* **Pros**: Accelerates implementation and allows for greater focus on the primary task.
-* **Cons**: There is a small risk associated with the use of external libraries, such as annoying problems or difficulties with profiling.
+* **Cons**: There is a minor risk associated with using Material-UI, as it can occasionally be slow or buggy.

 `Data fetching and queries`: